tchwork/debug-bundle/Dumping-PHP-Data.md

     function setCallback($type, $callback)
     {
         // inherited from Dumper
-        // register a callback for getting resource or objet meta-data }
+        // registers callbacks for getting resources meta-data or casting objets to arrays }

     function walk(&$a)